A fallen Michigan football coach, a silent stadium and moments that remind us who we are

 He and the rest of the team needed something to quiet that shock.
 It helped that Harbaugh had contact with Hart during halftime and was able to relay a message from him to the team that he was stable.

-“I knew he would want the RBs to go out there and do their (thing),” said Blake Corum, who rushed for more than 100 yards again.
+“I knew he would want the RBs to go out there and do there (thing),” said Blake Corum, who rushed for more than 100 yards again.

 Corum was still a little shaky when he met with reporters after the game and was asked about watching his coach collapse.